pyatsysh/website-pyatsysh-serve/content/journal-articles/paper_2/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Serafim Kalliadasis
+  - S. Kalliadasis
-  - Andrew B. Duncan
+  - A. B. Duncan

 # Author notes (optional)
 author_notes: